algoam-Banyoles/algoam/README.md

 To use the Data API method you need your own key:

 1. Create a project in the Google Cloud Console and enable the *YouTube Data API v3*.
-2. Copy `config.sample.js` to `config.js` and set your API key inside the file.
+2. Edit `config.js` (included with a placeholder key) and set your API key inside the file.
 3. Reload the page and press **Check Live Streams**.

 Only public live streams will be returned; unlisted broadcasts won't appear in